Chakalaka recipe from South Africa

 Nobody in particular invented it, it was created from a combination of different African cuisines and European influences.
 Ingredients vary by region and taste, but typical ingredients include onions, peppers, carrots, tomatoes, and beans.
 There are also spices such as cumin, paprika powder and ginger.

-You keep reading about the Chakalaka recipe in its original version.
-However, these do not exist.
-Because the dish was created from what was in stock in the kitchen at the time.
-Therefore, the preparation is diverse.
-Depending on what the workers had available, they added onions, carrots, potatoes, peppers, cabbage, garlic, chili, and curry powder.
-There was also ginger or coriander sometimes.
-Today you can even do one Buy spice mix for Chakalaka *.
-Originally you spiced it up with what was available at the time.
-Because curry has been widely used, some believe that chakalaka is inspired by the curries used in Asian cuisines.
-This is how some see the origin of the dish in the Indo-Malay region.
+You often read about the original version of the Chakalaka recipe.
+However, this does not exist.
+The dish was created using whatever was available in the kitchen.
+Therefore, the preparation is varied.
+Depending on what the workers had available, they added onions, carrots, potatoes, peppers, cabbage, garlic, chili and curry powder.
+Ginger or coriander was also sometimes used.
+Originally, it was seasoned with whatever was available.
+Because curry was often used, some believe that Chakalaka was inspired by curry dishes from Asian cuisines.
+Some see the origin of the dish in the Indian-Malay region.

 However, if the origin of the name from the Bantu language is correct, the Chakalaka recipe could also come from the kitchens of Botswana.
 A thick sauce made from tomatoes and onions is still made there today.